The Museum is closed for the Winter season and reopens on 1st April 2015.

 The Museum’s collections include agricultural and craft tools, costume, toys and games, domestic equipment, pottery, paintings, and much more.
 A few of these items are shown on the EXHIBITS page with more information on the COLLECTIONS page.

 The Museum welcomes visits from schools and also arranges for volunteers to visit local schools with relevant artefacts from the Museum collections.

 We were busy last year with several visits to local schools.
 We have covered all primary stages with talks about Life Before Electricity, Life 100 Years Ago and Toys.

 We are always happy to try to accommodate a topic and an age range.
 If you are interested in a visit to your class please contact us at firstname.lastname@example.org

 See the SCHOOLS page for more information.

-Professor John McManus will introduce a new series of his popular Geological/Coalfield Walks in 2015.
+Professor John McManus leads a new series of his popular Geological/Coalfield Walks in 2015.
+Click on the image below for full details.

 HATTERS & CO TEAROOM AND EATERY